Bhaskers-Blu-Org2/sarif-tutorials/docs/Authoring-good-SARIF.md

 # Appendix A: SARIF log file best practices

-## Introduction

-This Appendix describes best practices for the contents of SARIF log files.
+This Appendix recommends best practices for the contents of SARIF log files.

 Because of requirements imposed by OASIS, the SARIF specification always describes format features using the key words defined in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt), for example